esp32-i2s

 Using I2S on ESP32

-To use I2S on ESP32, we first need to configure the I2S controller parameters using the libraries and functions provided by the Espressif SDK.
+To use I2S on the ESP32, we must first configure the I2S driver parameters using the libraries and functions provided by the Espressif SDK.

 This includes configuring the clock, audio data format, number of channels, data direction, among others.